-Japanese Sweet Rolled Omelet is made by rolling several thin layers of fried egg, on top of the other, and shaped into a log.
-It’s delicious as a breakfast dish, or a side for bento, or a standalone snack.
+Japanese Sweet Rolled Omelet is made by rolling several thin layers of fried egg, on top of the others, and shaped into a log.
+It’s delicious as a breakfast dish, a side for bento, or a standalone snack.
 Follow my tips, and you’ll learn how to make beautiful tamagoyaki in no time!

 Whenever I feel there is a missing component in my meal, I often turn to Tamagoyaki.
 This classic Japanese side is colorful, protein-rich, and my family loves it.